 Use case #0001

-Thin-file scoring: how Bureau AI interprets thin-file CIBIL scores using alternate signals
+Thin-file scoring: how Bureau AI interprets thin-file FICO scores using alternate signals

-A CIBIL score of 0 does not mean a borrower is not creditworthy — it means the bureau has no data to generate a score from.
-In India, an estimated 190 million adults are credit-invisible: they have bank accounts, pay utility bills, and run small businesses, but have never taken a formal loan and therefore have no bureau score.
+A FICO score of 0 does not mean a borrower is not creditworthy — it means the bureau has no data to generate a score from.
+In the US, an estimated 26 million adults are credit-invisible or thin-file: they have bank accounts, pay utility bills, and run small businesses, but have never taken a formal loan and therefore have no bureau score.
 The Bureau AI does not treat a thin file as a failed file — it reads the signals that exist and builds a credit picture from what is actually there.

 What a thin file is — and what it is not

 A thin-file borrower is not the same as a poor-credit borrower.
 A poor-credit borrower has bureau data that shows a negative history — DPD events, write-offs, settlements.
-A thin-file borrower has no bureau history at all, or a history so limited (one credit card opened 8 months ago) that the CIBIL scoring model cannot generate a reliable score.
-CIBIL returns these cases as either "NH" (No History) or "0" — both of which trigger automatic decline logic in most credit policy systems, regardless of the borrower's actual financial behaviour.
+A thin-file borrower has no bureau history at all, or a history so limited (one credit card opened 8 months ago) that the FICO scoring model cannot generate a reliable score.
+FICO returns these cases as either "NH" (No History) or "0" — both of which trigger automatic decline logic in most credit policy systems, regardless of the borrower's actual financial behavior.

-"A CIBIL score of zero tells the underwriter nothing about whether this borrower will repay.
+"A FICO score of zero tells the underwriter nothing about whether this borrower will repay.
 The Bureau AI finds the signals that do."

 A live thin-file profile: what the Bureau AI assembles